KAMSC-APCS-A-25-26/apcs-project-1-sumaya-sid/src/README.txt

 devastate the land, and the World on top of it.
 Almost everywhere is covered in a dark, black haze, except for the old Blossom Village and a few other places.
-You alone are trying to find out the mystery behind these few locations, starting with the Blossom Village and heading on an adventure to Partridge Village, CandleWood Camp, Crystal Cottages and Star-Light Islands.
+You alone are trying to find out the mystery behind these few locations, starting with the Blossom Village and heading on an adventure to Partridge Village, CandleWood Camp, Crystal Cottages and Star-Light Islands to find the keys to the ancient library said to be hidden on Star-Light Islands... and save the world.
-WARNING: Work will not be saved if you decide to exit during any level.